The Case for Villains.

-My fascination with Dracula began with a lifelong attraction to horror — to monsters, to vampires, to the deliberate beauty inside the grotesque.
+My fascination with Dracula began with a lifelong attraction to horror — to monsters, to vampires, to the beauty inside the grotesque.
 Dark stories have always felt more honest to me than ordinary life.
 The atmosphere.
 The architecture.
-The ritual.
 A fog-drenched forest.
 A ruined castle.
-A swamp heavy with shadow.
-These spaces feel alive with danger and longing.
+A swamp heavy with murky waters and gnarled roots covered in moss.
+These places feel alive to me, they become characters in their own right.

-What draws me back, every time, are characters who are layered, contradictory, and unmistakably human — even when they are anything but human.
-I’m drawn to sympathetic villains and flawed heroes.
-Because most villains don’t see themselves as villains.
+What draws me in, every time, are characters who are layered, contradictory, and unmistakably human — even when they are anything but human.
+I’m drawn to sympathetic villains because most villains don’t see themselves as villains.
 Their motives make sense to them.
 Their choices follow a logic — sometimes a ruthless one — but a logic nonetheless.
+When you take the time to understand these characters, your perspectives shift, sometimes dramatically.

 The devils we dare to love